 Crystal Bridges, Bentonville

-If you're in need of some culture (and air conditioning) in your summertime agenda, take a day trip to Bentonville and visit the Crystal Bridges Museum of American Art featuring a permanent display as well as rotating exhibits, which includes the American Made exhibit featuring pieces from the American Folk Art Museum.
-Learn more here.
+If you're in need of some culture (and air conditioning) in your summertime agenda, take a day trip to Bentonville and visit the Crystal Bridges Museum of American Art featuring a permanent display as well as rotating exhibits, including the return of North Forest Lights starting Sept.
+1. Learn more here.